CameronRedmore/WritingTools/README.md

-# Writing Tools
+# Writing Tools - OpenAI Edition

 https://github.com/user-attachments/assets/0dd14cee-8307-4714-99f0-631fb6de1510

-## 🚀 What is Writing Tools?
+## 🚀 What is Writing Tools - OpenAI Edition?

-Writing Tools is an Apple Intelligence-inspired application for Windows that supercharges your writing with AI.
-It lets you fix up grammar and more with one  hotkey press, system-wide.
-It's currently the world's most intelligent system-wide grammar assistant.
+This is a modified version of the original [Writing Tools](https://www.github.com/theJayTea/WritingTools), which swaps out the Gemini 1.5 Flash model for OpenAI compatible inference instead.

+Writing Tools is a powerful text editing tool that uses Google's Gemini 1.5 Flash model to provide a variety of text editing options, such as proofreading, rewriting, summarizing, and more.

-### 🌟 Why Choose Writing Tools?
+### 🌟 Why Choose Writing Tools in general?

-Aside from being the only Windows program that works like Apple's Writing Tools:

-- **Smarter AI**: Powered by Google's Gemini 1.5 Flash model, a >10x larger & more intelligent model than Apple Intelligence!
 - **System-wide Functionality**: Works instantly in any application where you can select text.
 Does not overwrite or mess with your clipboard.
-- **Completely free and Open-source**: No subscriptions, no hidden costs.
-Bloat-free & uses pretty much 0% of your CPU.
 - **Privacy-focused**: Your API key and config files stay on *your* device.
-NO logging, diagnostic collection, tracking, or ads.
-Invoked *only* on your command.
+NO logging, diagnostic collection, tracking, or ads are added by the project itself.
+The application is also invoked *only* on your command.  however due to the nature of sending data to a third party API, these third-party APIs can perform tracking etc. as they wish.
+(Use local inference via the OpenAI compatible version for enhanced privacy).
-- 🆕 **Supports Many Languages**: Works for any language!
+- **Supports Many Languages**: Works for any language the model-behind can handle!
 It can even *translate* text across many languages better than Google Translate (type *"translate to x language"* in the `Describe your change...` box).
-- 🆕 **Themes & Dark Mode**: Choose between **2 themes**: a blurry gradient theme and a plain theme that resembles the Windows + V pop-up!
+- **Themes & Dark Mode**: Choose between **2 themes**: a blurry gradient theme and a plain theme that resembles the Windows + V pop-up!
 Also has full **dark mode support**.
 - **Customizable**: Set your own hotkey for quick access.

+### 🌟 Why Choose Writing Tools - OpenAI Edition?

+- **OpenAI Compatibility**: Works with any OpenAI compatible endpoint, allowing local or cloud-based inference.
+- **Local Inference for Enhanced Privacy**: Run models locally to ensure absolutely no data leaves your device at all, avoiding pesky third-party privacy policies and terms of use with tools such as [TabbyAPI](https://github.com/theroyallab/tabbyAPI), [vLLM](https://github.com/vllm-project/vllm), [llama.cpp](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md) or [KoboldCPP](https://github.com/LostRuins/koboldcpp), along with many others.
+- **Best-in-Class Cloud Inference**: [OpenAI](https://www.openai.com)'s cloud-based models are some of the best in the world, and this version of Writing Tools allows you to use them with ease.
+- **More Options**: Many providers offer OpenAI compatibility, allowing you to choose the best provider for your needs.
+Examples include [Anthropic](https://www.anthropic.com/), [MistralAI](https://mistral.ai/), and even [Google Gemini itself](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/call-vertex-using-openai-library), again with many other options not listed here too.

 ## ✨ Features